asjadnaqvi/climate-econ/README.md

 Gillingham, K., & Stock, J. H. (2018).
 The Cost of Reducing Greenhouse Gas Emissions.
 Journal of Economic Perspectives, 32(4), 53–72. https://doi.org/10.1257/jep.32.4.53

+Greenstone, M., Pande, R., Sudarshan, A., & Ryan, N. (2022).
+The Benefits and Costs of Emissions Trading: Experimental Evidence from a New Market for Industrial Particulate Emissions *.

 Gu, B., Ju, X., Chang, J., Ge, Y., & Vitousek, P. M. (2015).
 Integrated reactive nitrogen budgets and future trends in China.
 Proceedings of the National Academy of Sciences, 112(28), 8792–8797. https://doi.org/10.1073/pnas.1510211112

 Hanna, R., & Oliva, P. (2015).
 The effect of pollution on labor supply: Evidence from a natural experiment in Mexico City.
 Journal of Public Economics, 122, 68–79. https://doi.org/10.1016/j.jpubeco.2014.10.004